open-contracting/infrastructure/docs/guidance/example.md

 ### Public authority

 The `publicAuthority` field indicates the project owner: the unit, body or department within a government that is tendering and contracting the project.
-It uses the `name` and `id` from the related entry in the project-level `parties` array, where the related entry has a `role` of 'publicAuthority'.
+It refers to an entry in the `parties` array, as described above.

 ```eval_rst